 - unsweetened cocoa powder for dusting

 - In a bowl of an electric mixer or stand mixer add egg yolks and sugar.
 Beat on high speed until very thick, approximately 5-6 minutes.
 Mixture will be light in color and fall down in ribbons.
-Lower the speed and add mascarpone cheese and coffee.
+Lower the speed and add mascarpone cheese, vanilla extract and coffee.

 - In a separate bowl beat heavy cream until stiff peaks.
 Add to the egg yolk mixture.
 Beat on low speed just until combined and creamy.

 - In a shallow bowl or wide mug add coffee.
 Dip each cookie in coffee and arrange in a 11×8 baking dish.
 You may have to cut some cookies to cover the gaps.
 Add 1/3rd of the zabaglione cream.
 Repeat.
 You should have three layers of cookies and ending with the zabaglione.

 - Refrigerate for at least eight hours, preferably overnight.
 Before serving, dust with a nice thick layer of cocoa powder.